google-research/deeplab2/g3doc/projects/axial_deeplab.md

 perform attention witin a larger or even global region, we factorize the 2D self-attention [1, 3, 4] into **two** 1D self-attention [2, 5].
-We then effectively integrate the **axial-attention** into a residual block [7], as illustrated below.
+We then effectively integrate the **axial-attention** into a residual block [7], as illustrated in Fig. 1.

 <p align="center">
    <img src="../img/axial_deeplab/axial_block.png" width=800>
    <br>
-   <em>An axial-attention (residual) block, which consists of two
+   <em>Figure 1.
+An axial-attention (residual) block, which consists of two
     axial-attention layers operating along height- and width-axis sequentially.</em>
 </p>